Lancetnik/Propan/docs/docs/en/redis/1_redis-index.md

 *Redis* works fast, does not degrade with a large number of messages, and most importantly - you already have it!

 !!! note
-More information about the documentation of *Redis Pub/Sub* can be found at [official site](https://redis.io/docs/manual/pubsub/#messages-matching-both-a-pattern-and-a-channel-subscription){.external- link target="_blank"}
+    More information about *Redis Pub/Sub* can be found at [official website](https://redis.io/docs/manual/pubsub/#messages-matching-both-a-pattern-and-a-channel-subscription){.external- link target="_blank"}

 However, *Redis* as a message broker has some important disadvantages: